nocobase/nocobase/docs/guide/kernel-principle/client-side-kernel.md

 }
 </pre>

-- APIClientProvider：提供 APIClient
+- APIClientProvider: provides the APIClient
-- I18nextProvider：国际化
+- I18nextProvider: internationalization
-- AntdProvider：处理 antd 组件的国际化，需要放在 I18nextProvider 里
+- AntdProvider: handles the internationalization of antd components, which needs to be placed in I18nextProvider
-- Router：路由驱动
+- Router: route driver
-- RouteSwitch：路由分发
+- RouteSwitch: route distribution

-上面代码看似有些啰嗦，实际各部分的功能和作用并不一样，不适合过度封装。如果需要可以根据实际情况，再进一步封装。
+The above code may seem a bit verbose, but the actual function and role of each part is not the same, so it is not suitable for over-encapsulation.
+If needed, it can be further encapsulated according to the actual situation.